Payroll assurance scheme

 - Improvements in the process lead to greater effectiveness and efficiencies within the payroll function in turn leading to overall time and cost savings for the organisation

-- Use of the PAS accreditation logo on your organisation’s communications and marketing materials will demonstrate to employees, customers and suppliers that your organisation is dedicated to compliance and best practice
+- Use of the CIPP Payroll Assurance Scheme accreditation logo on your organisation’s communications and marketing materials will demonstrate to employees, customers and suppliers that your organisation is dedicated to compliance and best practice

 - Increased staff motivation and improvements in productivity as it demonstrates the organisation’s investment in the staff’s learning and skills development and the willingness to continuously review process for the better